 I am hosting 4 WordPress websites.
 Here are various settings/programs I found is good enough for any person without involving much more complexity.

 Web server – use Apache

 Even though Nginx is powerful and lean Web Server, due to complexity, I opted for Apache.
-Also WordPress works extremely well with Apache and requires hack with Nginx so I opted for simplicity and chose Apache.
+WordPress works extremely well with Apache whereas it requires hacks for Nginx so I opted for simplicity and chose Apache.
 (You may start thinking about using Nginx when your Website gets 100 visitors every second (6000 visitors per minute, 360K visitors per hour).